2D score based estimation of heterogeneous treatment effects: Study on the choice of the number of nearest neighbors

 \section{Study on the choice of the number of nearest neighbors}

 In this section, we examine how the number of nearest neighbors in the matching algorithm affects the estimation accuracy.
 Recall in Step 2 of our proposed method, we implement a $K$-nearest-neighbor algorithm based on the two estimated scores for a sample of size $n$.
 The computational complexity of this $K$-NN algorithm is of $O(Kn)$.
-Although a larger $K$ typically leads to a higher estimation accuracy, more computational costs become the corresponding side-effect.
-Therefore, a smart choice of $K$ is essential to balance the trade-off between accuracy and computational expense.
+Although a larger $K$ produce a promisingly higher estimation accuracy, more computational costs become the corresponding side-effect.
+Moreover, the issue of ``underfitting'' - the increase of bias occurs when we make such selection.
+It is because a selection of too large $K$ defeats the underlying principle behind nearest neighbor algorithms - that neighbours that are nearer share similar densities.
+Therefore, a smart choice of $K$ is essential to balance the trade-off among accuracy, computational expense, and generability.

-We follow the same generative model in Scenario 1 from Section \ref{sec5} and compute the averaged mean squared error over 100 Monte Carlo simulations for $K = 1,...,50$ with a fixed sample size $n = 5000$.
+We follow the same generative model in Scenario 1 from Section \ref{sec5} and compute the averaged mean squared error over 1000 Monte Carlo simulations for $K = 1,...,50$ with a fixed sample size $n = 5000$.
 The results in Figure \ref{fig6} show that the averaged MSE continuously decreases as the number of nearest neighbors $K$ selected in the matching algorithm grows.
 However, the speed of improvement in accuracy gradually slows down when $K$ exceeds 10, which is close to $\log(5000)$.
 This suggests that an empirical choice of $K\approx \log(n)$ is sufficient to produce a reasonable estimate on the target parameter and this choice is more 'sensible' than the conventional setting of $K = 1$.